atom-archive/xray/eon/README.md

 # Eon: Xray's real-time version control system

 Eon is an experimental real-time conflict-free version control system.
-It is currently work-in-progress and has been extracted from the work we've done in [Xray](https://github.com/atom/xray).
+It is currently work-in-progress.
 Eventually, our goal is to enable Eon by default when editing via the Xray editor, but also allow Eon to be integrated with other text editors via a shared-library or a standalone server that communicates over local sockets.

 The sections that follow in this document are totally aspirational and subject to change as we implement more and more features.